cmdenis/phys512/Assignment 6/Assignment_5.md

 ### Part a)

-We can apply the given theorem to create a convolution using fourier space.
+We can apply the given theorem to create a correlation using fourier space.
 This is done using the following code:

 ```python
 def cor_func(a, b, shift = False):